CDG-c0de/SD-Discord-bot/README.md

     "token": "<discord bot token here>",
     "clientId": "<discord application id here>",
-    "guildId": "<guild id here (also known as discord server id)>", "models_path": "<models path here (example: C:\\Users\\uname\\Documents\\stable-diffusion-webui\\models)>",
-    "sd_api_url": "<Stable Diffusion url (usually: http://127.0.0.1:7860)>"
+    "guildId": "<guild id here (also known as discord server id)>", "sd_api_url": "<Stable Diffusion url (usually: http://127.0.0.1:7860)>" }
-}
 ```
 Where token is referring to the bot token found in the discord developer portal in your application <br /> <br />
 Where clientId is referring to the client id found in the discord developer portal in your application <br /> <br />
 Where guildId is referring to the id of the Discord server, acquired by right clicking the drop-down menu of the server at the top left and then clicking `copy server id` (note that developer mode has to be enabled for this to work (settings > app settings > advanced > developer mode)) <br /> <br />
-Where models_path is referring to the `models` directory inside the root directory of the stable diffusion web ui directory (escape backslashes with backslashes)<br /> <br />
 Where sd_api_url is referring to the url that Stable Diffusion is running on, including port, Stable Diffusion ouputs this url in the terminal on launch <br /> <br />

-The commands can be deployed to the discord server by running `node deploy-commands.js`, run this every time you change the files in the `commands` directory, or when you add/remove/change models/textual inversions in Stable Diffusion. <br />
+The commands can be deployed to the discord server by running `node deploy-commands.js`, run this every time you change the files in the `commands` directory<br />
 After the commands have been deployed the bot can be brought online and running by running `node index.js`, (mind that Stable Diffusion has to be running, or else the bot commands won't work).